 We average the differences in mortality rates for diarrhea and LRTI to generate an estimate of overall difference in probability of death from vaccine-preventable disease in North West Nigeria vs. Nigeria as a whole of 30%, which is consistent with our treatment of the 50% difference in all-cause mortality as an upper bound (see here for calculations).

-Incorporating this 30% adjustment, we find that the probability of death under five years of age due to vaccine-preventable diseases among unvaccinated children is 3.3%.47
+Incorporating this 30% adjustment, we find that the probability of death under five years of age due to vaccine-preventable diseases is 2.2%.42

 We have fairly high confidence that vaccine-preventable diseases are a significant cause of mortality in North West Nigeria.
 However, we have some uncertainties about the exact magnitudes, given uncertainties about some of our assumptions: